bparanj/crystal/programming/iac/docs/basics/flipped-interaction.md

          command: ansible-playbook /home/ubuntu/master_playbook.yml
    ```

-   Replace `/path/to/master/playbook.yml` with the actual path to your master playbook on your local machine or Ansible control node.
+   Replace `/path/to/master/playbook.yml` with the  path to your master playbook on your local machine or Ansible control node.
 Adjust the `dest` path if needed.

 5. Run the `run_master_playbook.yml` playbook to execute the master playbook on the EC2 instance: